manojo/manojo.github.com/_posts/2015-09-02-staged-parser-combinators.md

 --------------------------

 So there we are, we built the basics of a parser combinator library.
-By now, I guess you would have realised that with bigger parsers are created from elementary ones through function composition.
+By now, I guess you would have realised that bigger parsers are created from elementary ones through function composition.
 This is because parsers are represented as functions.
 Which means that if we partially evaluate function composition we get rid of a lot of overhead!